NikolaAndro/Water_Quality_Prediction/Nikola/image_segmentation/ReadMe.md

 To be able to do this, we first added the longitude and latitude to each station in the predicted dataset  using code_stations_processing notebook.

+#NOTE: Min and max longitude nad latitude are gotten from openstreetmaps.

 Once that is done, we can feed the output/dataset with coordinates into the full_segmentation notebook that will result in an image.